-The Draft Tier 1 EIS document will be circulated for public and agency comment over a 45-day review period, where the public and agencies will have an opportunity to review and comment.
-Public hearings will be held to present the information and encourage formal comments.
-Locations for viewing the document as well as public meeting dates will be announced and included under the Community Outreach and Public Meetings page.
+The Draft Tier 1 EIS document will be circulated for public and agency review and comment during a minimum 45-day review period.
+During this time, public hearings will be held to present the information and encourage formal comments.
+Locations for viewing the Draft Tier 1 EIS document, as well as public hearing dates, will be announced and included on the Community Outreach and Public Meetings page.
 When the Draft Tier 1 EIS document is completed, it will be available on the Documents page.
 Comments will be accepted via the I-11 study website, email, mail, telephone, and at the public hearings.

-The Final Tier 1 EIS will be made available for a designated public review period.
-The Final Tier 1 EIS will be made available online on the Documents page.
+The Final Tier 1 EIS will be made available for a minimum 30-day public review period.
+The document will be made available online on the Documents page.